 Should you use a debt settlement company for credit card debt?

 This is what a debt settlement company can accomplish on your behalf.
 These companies will do the tough work of haggling and negotiating reduced payments to your credit card companies.
-Whether you are currently paying on the account or have been sent to collections, a debt settlement company will usually be able to help most consumers with better terms.
+Whether you’re currently paying on the account or have been sent to collections, a debt settlement company will usually be able to help you to secure terms.

 Debt settlement companies can end up saving you a lot of money in the long run — sometimes as much as 50% or more.
 Interested in investigating a debt settlement company?
 Compare your options side by side, along with real user reviews, in this comprehensive list of the best debt settlement companies on the market.